If you want to know how to be a travel blogger, this page has all kinds of info for you. The ultimate guide is right here!

 Keep SEO in mind

 I’ll be publishing a guide to basic travel blogger SEO very soon.
-But in short you need to look at keywords before you start, you need to know your topic well, write over 100o words, use the Yoast plugin to help, research and act on the data on Google Analytics, but then don’t use too many SEO techniques that it makes the article unreadable.
+But in short you need to look at keywords before you start, you need to know your topic well, write over 100o words, use the Rank Math plugin to help, research and act on the data on Google Analytics, but then don’t use too many SEO techniques that it makes the article unreadable.

 Anyone who’s ever done any SEO will know that that is simplifying the whole process ridiculously.